The Playbook Paradox: Why 90% of M&A Lawyers Are Unprepared for AI

 Let's start with what a playbook isn't.
 It's not another checklist gathering dust in a shared drive.
 It's not a template that nobody updates.
 And it's definitely not that 200-page "best practices" manual from 2018 that everyone ignores.

-A contract playbook, sometimes called a fact sheet, checklist, or review manual, is a living document that captures how your firm actually reviews specific document types.
-Think of it as the crystallized expertise of your best dealmakers, structured in a way that anyone can follow — including AI.
+A legal playbook, sometimes called a fact sheet, checklist, or review manual, is a living document that captures how your firm actually reviews specific document types.
+Think of it as the crystallized expertise of your best dealmakers, structured in a way that anyone can follow, including AI.

 It's the difference between telling someone to "review for risks" versus giving them a structured approach to identify, evaluate, and address those risks consistently.